Peripheral Nerve Pathology Consultation

 The clinical and neurological history is reviewed with the interpretation of the biopsy.

 The histologic slides, special stains, and history, along with the physician's report are correlated by a neuropathologist.
-A written report is issued.
+An interpretive report will be provided.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances